 This training can be accessed in PDS Online.

-Trauma Informed Practice (2 days)
+Trauma Informed Practice - Hybrid (10.25 Hours)

 A significant majority of children and adults who become involved in our child welfare systems have been affected by trauma.
 Trauma can have a lasting impact on the well-being and functioning of children, adults and their families.
 For you, the ability to understand the effects of trauma on children, adults and families and to identify and address the specific trauma related needs is critical when screening potential foster parents and supporting them as they care for children affected by trauma.